Get Started Investing

 This portfolio takes its name from the idea that it’s such a straightforward investing strategy you could create it while sitting in a coffeehouse.
 It focuses on diversification and keeping things simple - it's also exceptionally conservative.

-Its funds are built with a 50/40/10 stock, bond, real estate split.
+Its funds are built with a 50/40/10 stock, bond, and real estate split.
 He breaks it down even further than the two and three-fund portfolios.

 WeightingPortfolio ComponentsAsset Class